troclaux/notes/aws.md

 > Varies slightly depending on the aws service.
 > Depends partially in which category the service belongs: on-premises, IaaS, PaaS, SaaS.
 > Not every IaaS service has exactly the same responsibility model.
 The same applies to PaaS and SaaS categories.
+> Not every AWS service fits cleanly into the traditional on-premises/IaaS/PaaS/SaaS classification.

 - aws & me
   - patch management: